top of page

 When to Choose Citrus Over Warm Notes

-If your living room is part of an open layout, citrus scents help keep the space bright and fresh without feeling too warm or seasonal.
+If your living room is part of an open layout, citrus scents help keep the space bright and fresh.
+They do this without feeling too warm or seasonal.

 Best Scented Candles for the Bedroom

-A bedroom benefits from scents that feel calming, gentle and supportive of rest.
+A bedroom benefits from scents that feel calming and gentle.
+These scents support rest.
 Anything too strong can compete with relaxation.

 Scent Families That Work Well